| Table of Contents | Structure Tool | Williams Home |

 In liquids the orientations of molecular dipoles change rapidly as molecules tumble about.
 However, dipole moments tend to orient favorably.
 Therefore, in liquid acetone for example, favorable dipole-dipole interactions outweigh unfavorable dipole-dipole interactions.
 Dipole-dipole interactions fall off with 1/r3.

-Dipole-induced dipole interactions are important even between molecules with permanent dipoles.
-A permanent dipole is altered/modulated by the dipole of an adjacent molecule.
-For example, the dipole of one water molecule will influence the electron distribution of an adjacent water molecule.
-The dipole of a water molecule will induce a change in the dipole of a nearby water molecule, compared to the permanent dipole of an isolated water molecule.
+Dipole-induced dipole interactions are important even between two molecules that both have permanent dipoles.
+A permanent dipole is changed by the dipole of an adjacent molecule.
+For example, in liquid water (where molecules are close together), all water molecules are polarized.
+The permanent dipole of each water molecule polarizes all adjacent water molecules.
+The dipole of a water molecule induces a change in the dipole of a nearby water molecule, compared to the permanent dipole of an isolated water molecule (in the gas phase).

 Figure 11 shows how water molecules polarize each other.
 Each water molecule polarizes neighboring water molecules and increases neighboring dipole moments.
 When the two water molecules approach each other and form a hydrogen bond as shown here, the partial negative charge on the oxygen of the top water molecule is increased in magnitude, and the partial positive charge on the proton of the bottom water molecule is also increased.
 Here the symbol size is scaled to the magnitude of the partial charge.

 Dipole-induced dipole interactions are always attractive and can contribute as much as 0.5 kcal/mole to stabilization of molecular associations.
 Dipole-induced dipole interactions fall off with 1/r4.
 Formally charged species (Na+, Mg2+, -COO-, etc.) also polarize nearby molecules and induce favorable dipoles.
-The resulting interactions, called charge-induced dipole interactions, and not broken out into a separate section in this document.
+The resulting interactions, called charge-induced dipole interactions (or ion-induced dipole interactions).
+These interactions are important, for example in protein structure, but are not broken out into a separate section in this document.

 A molecule with a permanent dipole can interact favorably with cations and anions.
 This type of interaction is called a dipole-charge or ion-dipole interaction.
 Dipole-charge interactions are why sodium chloride, composed cationic sodium ions and anionic chloride ions, and other salts tend to interact well with water, and are very soluble in water, which has a strong dipole.